PRODUCT SUPPORT

 Each step must be completed within 5 second intervals, or the factory reset will terminate and will have to start over.

-1. Press and hold the 1,2 and the “up” buttons simultaneously (for up to 10 seconds) until the display shows “S” and a number (ex.
-“S 5”)
+– Press and hold the 1, 2, and “up” buttons simultaneously (for up to 10 seconds) until the display shows “S” and a number (ex: “S 5”)

-2. Press the “up” button on the handswitch until the display reads “S 0”
+– Press the “down” button on the handswitch until the display reads “S 0”

-The control unit is now reset to its factory settings.
+The control box has now been reset to the factory settings.

 Q What is the difference between a Container Stop and a Shelf Stop?

-– A Container Stop Position can be stored in the lower half of the movement area.
-When set, the position will be the new lower limit position.
+– A Container Stop Position is saved in the lower half of a tabletop’s movement area.
+When set, the position will the the new lower limit position

-– A Shelf Stop Position can be stored in the upper half of the movement area.
+– A Shelf Stop Position is saved in the upper half of a tabletop’s movement area.
 When set, the position will be the new upper limit position.

-Q How are Container Stops and Shelf Stops programmed and unprogrammed into a control box with a simple up/down handswitch?
+Q How are Container Stops and Shelf Stops programmed and unprogrammed while using a simple Up/Down handswitch?

 A